-Key management personnel of the Company may from time to time purchase insurance, savings, asset management or annuity products marketed by Group companies on equivalent terms to all employees of the Group.
-In 2016, other transactions with key management personnel were not deemed to be significant either by size or in the context of their individual financial circumstances.
+Key management personnel of the Company may from time to time purchase insurance, savings, asset management or annuity products marketed by Group companies on equivalent terms to those available to all employees of the Group.
+In 2017, such transactions with key management personnel were not deemed to be significant either by size or in the context of their individual positions.